 Chill.
 You won't lose your budget overnight.

 Start by celebrating when a fraternity community has an acceptance rate as selective as their host college.
-Celebrate when every fraternity man and woman on a campus achieves a 3.0 GPA, not when half hit below a 2.5 and the rest work hard enough to bring the average to a respectable level.
-Celebrate when there are more fraternities offering unique opportunities to a variety of men, rather than a few mega-chapters offering copy-paste checklists to a limited demographic.
+Celebrate when every fraternity man and woman on a campus achieves a 3.0 GPA, not when half sit below a 2.5 and the rest work hard enough to bring the average to a respectable level.
+Celebrate when more fraternities are offering unique opportunities to a variety of men, rather than a few mega-chapters offering copy-paste checklists to a limited demographic.
 Our words imply that we want chapters to be values-driven and selective.
 For some strange reason, fraternity professionals seem intent on making that impossible.

 Fraternity Man is an ad-free and independent publication.